mprecilio/mprecilio_projects/Project 1 - Expense reimbursement web app/project_1/README.md

 Open in IDE.
 Download dependencies.
 Run on server.

-- All the `code` is in this folder
+- All the `code` is in the Project 1 - Expense reimbursement web app repository
 - Images of what it should look like can be found in the screenshots repository

 ## Usage